After the Photo Call, the Press Conference, the Opening Gala, and the Premiere, what happens next? The reviews!

 And because there is so little Gabriel Byrne in the text below, I have provided as many pictures of him as possible.
 You are welcome. wink

-This is the appropriate way to deal with lousy reviews of your latest film…
+This is the appropriate way to deal with not-very-nice reviews of your latest film…

 There comes a point at which she must wait for her husband.
 Most of her team leaves to head back — because as they’d warned her, it’s too dangerous to stay because of the elements and the winter to come.
 Josephine’s hard-headed ideas of tradition ensure she stays so as to risk her life just to be there when her husband gets back.
 So, she stays.
 So too, does an Inuit girl stay, named Allaka.
 There is a lesson of tolerance and understanding here that has been told a hundred times over in a hundred other films, but where Nobody Wants the Night differs lies in its surprises; both narratively and emotionally.
 As the story progresses and a pair of minor twists are unveiled, the lesson moves beyond mere tolerance and human understanding to a story of a true bond and the idea of a domestic situation in complete opposition to the standard home life of the time.